AETHERWING eMOTORSPORTS // OPS

 2.4 Suit & Helmet Standards

-Drivers are encouraged to run the official team suit and helmet files to maximize brand visibility during broadcast interviews and victory lane celebrations.
+Drivers are encouraged to run official team suit and helmet files whenever applicable to maximize team presentation during broadcasts, screenshots, and victory lane celebrations.

 2.5 Screenshot Guidelines